 1.iSPRINT Packaged Solutions

 CrossTrack is pre-qualified as a Logistics Management System Provider under the Sector (Scale Up) iSPRINT Program.
-Under this 2-year subscription program, you need to only pay 30% upfront to us and we will work out the remaining amount with IMDA directly.
+Under this 2-year subscription program, you only need to pay 30% upfront to us and we will work out the remaining balance directly with IMDA.

 Eligibility